IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

-All new Compose Elasticsearch deployments only accept TLS/SSL (`https://`) secured connections which are backed with a Let's Encrypt certificate.
+All new {{site.data.keyword.composeForElasticsearch_full}} deployments accept only TLS/SSL (`https://`) secured connections that are backed with a Let's Encrypt certificate.

-Depending on which driver you are using, there are a number of ways to connect to Elasticsearch. {{site.data.keyword.composeForElasticsearch}} uses the URI format to display messages, which is formatted as:
+There are a number of ways to connect to Elasticsearch, depending on which driver you are using. {{site.data.keyword.composeForElasticsearch}} uses the URI format to display messages, which is formatted as:

 ```text
 https://[username]:[password]@[host]:[port]/